SymphonyAI Software Engineer Salary in Greater Bengaluru | ₹523K-₹3M+ | Levels.fyi

 The median Software Engineer compensation in Greater Bengaluru package at SymphonyAI totals ₹3M per year.
-View the base salary, stock, and bonus breakdowns for SymphonyAI's total compensation packages.
+View the base salary, equity, and bonus breakdowns for SymphonyAI's total compensation packages.
 Last updated: 11/5/2025

 Company